SimulationEverywhere-Models/indoor_virus_spread/indoor_virus_spread_avg_Concentration/readme.md

-This model calculate averaging concentartion for viral particles spread
+This model calculate average concentartion for viral particles spread